-In this paper we proposed an algorithm called "Fast Bellman Iteration" (FBI) to compute the value function of an infinite-horizon dynamic programming problem in discrete time.
-FBI is a linear-time algorithm that offers a dramatic computational advantage for a class of problems with concave return (or convex cost) functions and linear constraints.
+In this paper we proposed an algorithm called "Fast Bellman Iteration" (FBI) to compute the value function of a deterministic infinite-horizon dynamic programming problem in discrete time.
+FBI is an efficient algorithm that offers a dramatic computational advantage for a class of problems with concave return (or convex cost) functions and linear constraints.